mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ## Caveats

-- This is an experimental approach and should not be used in a production environment. **You will not receive support from Splunk or Google Cloud.**
+- This is an experimental approach and should not be used in a production environment. **You will not receive support from Splunk or Google Cloud**.
+For information on deploying a production-ready Google Cloud log export to Splunk, please refer to [official Google Cloud documentation](https://cloud.google.com/architecture/deploying-production-ready-log-exports-to-splunk-using-dataflow).
 - Custom distributions can also be built with the [OpenTelemetry Collector Builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
 Splunk has not yet migrated to using the builder and the process won't be covered here.

 ## Prerequisites